This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Determine how you’ll fund your business and cover initial expenses.
 Understanding your financial needs early on will help you choose the right funding options and ensure a smooth registration process in Malaysia.

-1. How to Start a Business from HomeDecide on the business type
+How to Start a Business from Home1.
+Decide on the business Structure

 There are several different types of business entities available in Malaysia.
 Every business entity has its own compliance requirements, tax structure, etc.

 Every business needs a name.
 A good business is more than just a brand name – it is also part of your marketing strategy and brand identity.
-Run a name check after you have handpicked the business name:
+Run a name check after you have selected the business name:

-4. Register a Legal Office Address
+4. Register Office Address

 In Malaysia, every business must have a legally registered local office address.
 The registered office shall be open and accessible to the public during ordinary business hours.
 This address serves as the official point of contact for government authorities, clients, and other stakeholders.